Contents(click an entry for fast navigation to the subject)

-Learnbloodtransfusion is a continuing education programme developed by the Scottish National Blood Transfusion Service.
+Learnbloodtransfusion (LBT) is a continuing education programme in blood transfusion developed by the Scottish National Blood Transfusion Service.
 The aim of the programme is to assist all staff involved in the transfusion process provide high standards of care to patients, improve transfusion practice and minimise risk to patients and practitioners.

 Module 1: Safe Transfusion Practice: highlights the correct procedures and practices for the transfusion process and is aimed at all staff groups, including medical and nursing staff, operating department practitioners, clinical support workers and porters.

 Module 1: Safe Transfusion Practice for Paediatrics: aimed at all staff working in the paediatric setting, and highlights the correct procedures and practices for the transfusion process.

 Module 2: Blood Components and Indications for Use: covers the constituents of blood components and summarises the indications for use, the therapeutic risks and benefits and the management of adverse events.
 The module has been designed for clinicians, nurses and operating department practitioners who regularly use blood components in their day-to-day practice.

 Transfusion Laboratory – safe practice module: promotes safe practice in the transfusion laboratory, and covers the key safety issues associated with sample acceptability, serological testing, component issue and traceability.
 It focuses on the role of the laboratory in haemovigilance and the importance of effective communication between various staff groups.
 Aimed at Healthcare Scientists (Biomedical & Clinical) and Biomedical Support Workers working in the transfusion laboratory, however other staff groups may find this module useful.